 - We are committed to making RNLI communications accessible to everyone, online and offline.

-- The Disability Discrimination Act 1995 requires the RNLI as a service provider to take reasonable steps to ensure that all printed material and marketing activities are accessible to people with disabilities.
+- The Equality Act 2010 requires the RNLI as a service provider to take reasonable steps to ensure that all printed material and marketing activities are accessible to people with disabilities.

-- We can make RNLI communications more accessible to visually impaired people at little, or no, additional cost.
-Give careful consideration to our accessibility guidelines when you are planning a communication.
+- We can make RNLI communications more accessible to people with visual impairment and to people who have hearing loss at little, or no, additional cost.

 Addresses should not be punctuated when written in blocks.
-Always include the postcode on a separate line:
+Always include the postcode/Eircode on a separate line:

 West Quay Road

-Punctuate addresses when written in lines, including before the postcode: RNLI, West Quay Road, Poole, Dorset, BH15 1HZ.
+Punctuate addresses when written in lines, including before the postcode: Arklow Lifeboat Station, South Quay, Arklow, Co Wicklow, Y14 HW11.